kindista/kindista/src/markdown/faq.md

 <a id="sharing-privacy"></a>

-### Can I limit who can see tye offers and requests I post?
+### Can I limit who can see the offers and requests I post?

 To limit who can see your offers and requests, you must first join one or more [groups](#joining-groups).